 General office supplies (pens, notepads, color stickers, etc.)

-Data/Agency Coordination Station
+Station #4: Data/Agency Coordination Station

 The Data/Agency Coordination Station is where the Volunteer Registration Forms are checked, collected and entered into the VRC database.
 This station is directly responsible for two (2) operations: collection/completion of forms and maintenance of the VRC database.
 (See Appendix “E” for staffing position descriptions and tasks).